Ontario Careless Driving Defence

 The Fine Is Usually Not the Real Cost

-Careless driving can be especially dangerous because it often comes after a collision.
-That means the driver may be dealing with the accident claim and the conviction risk at the same time.
+Careless driving is especially dangerous because it usually arrives after a collision — which means the driver faces the accident claim and the conviction risk at the same time.

 The double hit